opengeospatial/e-learning/source/ogcapi-features/text/operations.rst

 Resources of OGC API - Features
 ================

-This section provides detailed information about the types of resources that OGC API - Features offers.
+This section provides basic information about the types of resources that OGC API - Features offers.

+Each resource provides **links** to relates resources.
+This enables a client application to navigate the resources, from the landing page through to the individual features.
+The server identifies the relationship between a resource and other linked resources through a **link relation type**, represented by the attribute 'rel'.
+The link relation types used by implementations of the **OGC API - Features - Part 1: Core** can be found in `Section 5.2 <http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_link_relations>`_ of the standard.

 .. _ogcapif_landingpage:

 Landing Page
 ------------------------

+The landing page is the top-level resource that serves as an entry point.
 A client application needs to know the location of the landing page of the server.
-From the landing page, the client application can then retrieve links to the conformance and collection paths.
+From the landing page, the client application can then retrieve links to the Conformance declaration, Collection and API definition paths.
 An example landing page is at https://services.interactive-instruments.de/t15/daraa?f=json

+The link to the API definition is identified through the 'service-desc' and 'service-doc' link relation types.

+The link to the Conformance declaration is identified through the 'conformance' link relation type.

+The link to the Collections is identified through the  'data' link relation type.

-An extract from the landing page is shown below.
+An extract from the landing page of a demo server is shown below.

 .. code-block:: json